huaweicloud/terraform-provider-huaweicloud/docs/data-sources/kms_key.md

 # huaweicloud_kms_key

 Use this data source to get the ID of an available HuaweiCloud KMS key.
-This is an alternative to `huaweicloud_kms_key_v1`

 ## Example Usage